fourTheorem/static-site-starter/README.md

 # Static site starter

 The project includes an [AWS SAM](https://aws.amazon.com/serverless/sam/) template that configures an S3 bucket with a CloudFront distribution to serve static content.
-The project also includes scripts to deploy, update, and delete the application stack.
+The project also includes a script to deploy, update, and delete the application stack.

+The template uses [cookiecutter](https://cookiecutter.readthedocs.io/en/stable/) to allow users to easily create a new project using this template.

 ## Project structure
-The project is laid out with the all files in the root directory, but it is recommended that you add your frontend application source code and build directory to a `frontend` subdirectory.
+The project is laid out with the all files in the {{cookiecutter.project_name}} directory, which will be renamed to your project's name when you create a new project using the `sam init` command.

 ```
 project-root/